-Many of the investments held in the portfolio have management cost components that may or may not be discretely reported and that can vary depending on the timing of capital investments, life cycle of the fund, accounting methodology followed by the fund, flows of investments and redemptions within the accounting period, and the degree to which a manager charges an incentive fee.
-Discrete investment management fees, as well as OCIO and custodial services expenses, are generally paid through the investments held in the LTIP and the STIP and are included in the following net investment return tables.
+Many of the investments held in the portfolio have management cost components that may or may not be discretely reported and can vary depending on the timing of capital investments, life cycle of the fund, accounting methodology followed by the fund, flows of investments and redemptions within the accounting period, and the degree to which a manager charges an incentive fee.
+Discrete investment management fees, as well as OCIO and custodial services expenses, are generally paid through the investments held in the LTIP and the STIP.